zouharvi/ptakopet/docs/src/experiment.md

 Because there can be multiple types of stimuli in one experiment (as happened in the pilot study), it is advisable that there would be an introductory text for each stimulus type.
 Such introductory text is displayed above the stimulus and can be (for the previous example): _"Please create a question in the target language which the highlighted segment answers."_

 In code this is done by regexes of `sID`s, which usually look like: `t00, t01, ..., p00, p01, p02, ..`.
 The regex for the first domain of stimuli is `t..` and for the second is `p..`.
-If one wishes to not use introductory texts per stimuli domain, they may use: `stimuli_intro: { '.*': '(generic text or empty)' }`
+If one wishes to not use introductory texts per stimuli domain, they may use: `stimuli_intro: { ".*": "(generic text or empty)" }`

 The introductory message should be a text, but mild HTML styling should work as well.